 Unless you know the crowd, sexual jokes tend to be an area to avoid in best man speeches.
 Keep your jokes above the waist.
 You can refer to the groom’s appearance, seeing he is your friend.
 You may under no circumstances negatively comment on the bride’s looks or bring up ex-girlfriends.
 Any risky jokes should be directed at other guests, preferably those that you have a good rapport with.

 There are plenty of funny best man speech jokes available if you research.
-You can use props to be unique.
+You can use props to be unique and make it memorable.

 Most of us go to weddings for the heartwarming feeling that they give us.
 Seeing two people that are hopelessly in love appeals to the core of our beings.
 Again, this can be a story from your days as single men.